Great Langdale: Other fells

 Great Langdale's highest fell is Bow Fell.
 Other notable Langdale fells are Crinkle Crags, at the head of the Oxendale valley, and Pike o' Blisco on the southern side of the valley.

 Dungeon Ghyll

-Dungeon Ghyll is a ravine on the north side of the valley, starting on the fell slopes between Harrison Stickle and Loft Crag/Pike o' Stickle.
+Dungeon Ghyll is a ravine on the north side of the valley, starting on the fell slopes between Harrison Stickle and Loft Crag/Pike of Stickle.
 It is narrow, and a No Through Route for walkers.
 Much more open is Stickle Ghyll, which descends from Stickle Tarn.
 There is a well–trodden path from the Stickle Ghyll car park opposite the New Dungeon Ghyll hotel up to the tarn, parts of which have been improved with stone slabs to reduce erosion.
-Another waterfall, known as Dungeon Ghyll Force, is up a path behind the Old Dungeon Ghyll hotel.
+Another waterfall, known as Dungeon Ghyll Force, is up a path behind the Old Dungeon Ghyll Hotel.

-Middle Fell Bridge here is the bridge centring in the plot of the landmark film 1945 Brief Encounter.
+Middle Fell Bridge here is the bridge centring in the plot of the 1945 film Brief Encounter.